 1 head coconut shavings, first and second milk pressings extracted separately (¾ cup each), or 1 cup canned thick coconut milk plus ½ cup water

-4 or 5 (2-centimeter [1-inch]) pieces dried fish, preferably with the bones (like dried croaker)
+4 or 5 (2-centimeter [1-inch]) pieces dried fish, preferably the bones (Malaysian type or dried croaker)

 1½ cups pineapple chunks (medium-size chunks with core removed)